 Tapeworms, which are carried into the system of the animal by fleas, can also cause anemia.
 Here again, if your animal is healthy, the tapeworm cannot establish itself for the worm must have mucous deposits in which to set up housekeeping.
 Worms will be eliminated with the proper raw food program, because the body will expel the worms when it is healthy and eating properly.

 You Are the Consumer

 As long as you are buying pet foods, brewer’s yeast, flea collars, sprays, powders, dips, shampoos, frontline, advantage, resolution, and all the other drugs, chemicals, and poisons on the market, the manufacturers will continue to provide them.
 It is up to you to change the trend.
 Don’t assume that because these items are bad for your animal’s health that our government or the manufacturers are going to make any changes.
 Commercial animal products are a multi-billion dollar business.
 The time, energy, and money spent on providing a balanced raw food program will pay for itself a hundredfold…no more pet food, no more drugs, chemicals, or poisons, and no more veterinary bills!

 First of all, read my free ebook: Pat McKay Nutrition Program

 If the fleas are particularly stubborn, you may have to flea comb regularly until his/her immune system becomes healthy.
-Keep a cup of water with a few drops of dish detergent handy to contain the live fleas as you take them off of your dog, otherwise the fleas will get away from you.
+Keep a cup of water with a few drops of dish detergent handy to contain the live fleas as you take them off of your animal, otherwise the fleas will get away from you.
 Fleas have respiratory systems, and they will drown in the water.
 Massage your animal while defleaing because it improves circulation and therefore promotes healing.

 Do NOT use brewer’s yeast, diatomaceous earth, salt, or anything else topically on your animal that could be ingested when they lick themselves.
 Everything you put on the outside of your animal eventually goes to the inside when they groom themselves.